bzzz15/LookingForRoom/README.md

-# Room Rental Scraper for ibilik.my (Petaling Jaya)
+# Room Rental Scraper for ibilik.my

 [![Python Version](https://img.shields.io/badge/python-3.6%2B-blue)](https://www.python.org/downloads/)

-This script is designed to scrape room rental listings from the [ibilik.my](https://www.ibilik.my/) website, specifically for the area of Petaling Jaya.
+This script is designed to scrape room rental listings from the [ibilik.my](https://www.ibilik.my/) website.
 It extracts relevant information about room rentals, filters them based on specified criteria, removes duplicates, and saves the data to Excel and CSV files.

 ---